International Arrest Warrant

 International Criminal Court (ICC) warrants

 The International Criminal Court was established based on the Rome Statute, adopted in 1998 and coming into effect in 2002.
 The court’s headquarters are located in The Hague, Netherlands.
-The ICC is the first permanent international criminal court with jurisdiction to prosecute individuals for the most serious crimes of concern to the international community.
+The ICC is the first permanent international court with jurisdiction to prosecute individuals for the most serious crimes of concern to the international community.

 An ICC arrest warrant is an official court order that mandates state authorities to detain and surrender to the court an individual accused of committing crimes that fall under the ICC’s jurisdiction.